What happens after my construction loan is approved?

 It’s also safe for plumbers, electricians, cabinet makers and other tradesman to begin fitting out the property.

-This includes the installation of plumbing, electrical (including lights and powerpoints) and other fixtures and fittings.
+Plumbing, electrical (including lights and powerpoints) and other fixtures and fittings will be installed.

 The design features that make the property a home will also be added such as cornices, tiling, cabinets and shelving, reveals and architraves.